Working on a construction site is never an easy job. You are likely to be exposed to hazardous concrete, stone, or wood dust.

 The silica crystals are microscopic thus making it hard to spot them with the naked eye.
 You may be working with your death wish.

-Long-term exposure to silica may result in a disease called Silicosis.
+According to lung.org, long-term exposure to silica may result in a disease called Silicosis.
 This disease affects the lungs to a potentially fatal extent.

 Silicosis Types and the Symptoms